Pelicans vs. Mavericks Player Props Betting Odds

 |3PM

-- Doncic's year-long assist average -- 8.5 per game -- is the exact same as Sunday's assist over/under.
+- Doncic has averaged 8.5 assists per game this year, 1.0 more than his prop bet for Tuesday (7.5).

-- Doncic's six made three-pointers per game is 2.5 more than his over/under in Sunday's game (3.5).
+- Doncic has connected on six three pointers per game, 2.5 more than his over/under in Tuesday's game (3.5).

 Check out all the prop bet options FanDuel has to offer!